Indefinite causal key distribution: Discussion and Conclusion

-For reasons stemming from this article, we argue that further exploration into the crossover between quantum cryptography and indefinite causal structures is warranted.
+Having said this, for reasons stemming from this article, we argue that further exploration into the crossover between quantum cryptography and indefinite causal structures is warranted.
 Recall that in Sec.\,\ref{sec:DefiniteCausalOrder?} we discussed a definite causal protocol that exhibited similar phenomena to our indefinite casual one.
 Here, we considered various eavesdropping attacks, in particular the one depicted in FIG.\,\ref{fig:DCO_attack}.
 We noted that these attacks are not possible in our indefinite causal protocol: undetected eavesdroppers can't send $\rho$ straight back to Alice without having access to the control qubit state $\omega$.
 This hints at an intriguing thought: do eavesdroppers have to be able to ``hack into" and alter the causal structure of a protocol to realise their full, cryptanalytic potential?
 Indeed, if so, could this mean that the security of a key sharing protocol is bolstered by obscuring its causal structure?
 It's plausible that eavesdroppers may be able to somehow gain access to the control qubit in the quantum switch scenario we considered, but how about when different, more obscure, causal structures are used?
-Related to these questions, how do the ideas of device-independent QKD \cite{colbeck_Device_independence,measurement_Device_Independence} translate into a setting where eavesdroppers may be infiltrating the causal structure of the protocol?
+These more abstract causal structures often require more than two-parties, so could they be employed in different cryptographic scenarios, such as conference key agreement \cite{murtaConferenceKey, RefRef4, RefRef5}?
+Related to these questions, how do the ideas of device-independent QKD \cite{colbeck_Device_independence,measurement_Device_Independence, Fully_device_independent} translate into a setting where eavesdroppers may be infiltrating the causal structure of the protocol?

+More practically, as mentioned before, the possibility of reducing the effects of noise \cite{Indef_Noise,Channel_ICO,Channel_ICO1, Aaron_ICO} could be another interesting avenue to explore.
+Could this feature of ICO lead to improved key rates, particularly within two-way protocols where two copies of a noisy channel are naturally present \cite{LM05, beaudry2013security}?
+On the flip side, by utilising this noise reducing phenomenon, could eavesdroppers somehow use indefinite causal structures to reduce their introduction of errors?
+This could impact topics involving sequential quantum measurement more broadly, whether it be in quantum state discrimination \cite{Sequential1} or quantum learning \cite{OurPaper}.
 We therefore consider this work as just an initial step in studying quantum cryptographic protocols within indefinite causal structures.